 Why should I go on safari in October?

 During this time plants and grasses begin to resurface attracting sunbirds, sugarbirds and insect pollinators.
 It’s the end of the dry season and days start to become warmer as we head into the summer months.
 Birding at this time of the year is at its best with the return of summer migrants.
-Look out for the red-chested cuckoo, carmine, white-fronted and little bee-eaters as well as the many other fancy feathered birds that make the long trek from the cold northern hemisphere to the much warmer south.
+Look out for the red-chested cuckoo and carmine, white-fronted and little bee-eaters as well as the many other fancy feathered birds that make the long trek from the cold northern hemisphere to the much warmer south.

 Why should I go on safari in November?